 The Next Move is a series that explores the critical choices facing business leaders as they respond to the extraordinary impacts of COVID-19, bringing a diverse array of expert voices into dialogue across digital media.
-This is the second of a two-part blog with a follow-on webinar to be held on Thursday, March 18th at 12:00pm Eastern/9:00am Pacific, register here.
+This is the second of a two-part blog with a follow-on webinar which was held on Thursday, March 18th at 12:00pm Eastern/9:00am Pacific, recording here.

 As a wealth generator, product designer and major employer, corporate America has enormous influence on society —which is why we’ve been asking business leaders how they are using that leverage to tackle racial equity.
 As presented in Part 1 of this blog, some companies have stepped up since the Summer’s racial reckoning with big commitments – the kind of commitments that bring to bear many of businesses’ unique capabilities to solve difficult problems.